learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-6. What are three options for creating responsive design?
+6. What does it mean to create a responsive web application?
+What are three options for creating responsive design?

   Your answer: